rikun5989/clock_analog/README.md

 # Clock Analog

-Clock analog allow you select time of day to your Flutter app.
+Clock analog allow you select time of day(Time Picker) to your Flutter app without dialog box.
+One can add it as widgets on screen and select time.

 ## Installation